When we get back to the Waldorf, Jack grabs my hand.

 “You call Patti, so they can look in on them.
 I know they’re not going to lecture them on the evils of heroin,” Jack suggests.

 “Sure you don’t want to speak with Maplethorpe?”
-I’m piqued.
+I am piqued.

 “Not while you’re looking so cute,” and he sticks his hand into my pants’ waistband, snapping my matching briefs.
 That gives me a rise.

 Michael realizes what is going to happen and hustles Jenna out of there.
-She hasn’t witnessed our sex play before.
+She has not witnessed our sex play before.

 I go to call Patti.
 The phone rings and rings without anyone picking up.
 It’s 9 am, way too early for junkie New Yorkers to be up.